Conditional Operator in Java

 Let's create a Java program and use the OR conditional operator to get a better understanding:

-A student is only eligible for camp if he either built projects or scored marks greater than 70.
-Here is a logic to deduce if a student is eligible for camp or not.
+A student is only eligible for camp if he builds projects or scores marks greater than 70.
+Here is logic to deduce whether a student is eligible for camp.

-In the above example, one expression yields true whereas other yields false.
+In the above example, one expression yields true, whereas the other yields false.
 Taking OR of both expression returns true as per the table shown above.
 So the resultant output becomes: Eligibe for Camp

 The best way to remember the output of OR operator is: The output is only true whenever either of the expressions surrounding the operator is true.